tsarnadelis/DigitalVLSI-ASIC/README.md

 ## picorv32

 This project is based on picorv32 Verilog code, which can be found here: [YosysHQ/picorv32](https://github.com/YosysHQ/picorv32).
-Using the above RISC-V CPU and Cadence Genus and Innovus, sythesizing, flooraplaning, placing, routing and sign-off are possible.
+Using the above RISC-V CPU and Cadence Genus and Innovus, sythesizing, floorplaning, placing, routing and sign-off are possible.

 ## Folder Descriptions